dontworryjohn/aws-bootcamp-cruddur-2023/journal/week1.md

 git push
 ```

-to enter to postgres on container type the following command
+To test postgres, enter to postgres on container type the following command
 ```
 psql -Upostgres --host localhost
 ```